facebook/flipper/docs/getting-started.md

 end
 ```

 and install the dependencies by running `pod install`.
-When you open the Xcode workspace file for your app, you now can import and initialize Sonar in your AppDelegate.
+When you open the Xcode workspace file for your app, you now can import and initialize Flipper in your AppDelegate.

 ```objective-c
 #import <SonarKit/SonarClient.h>